esheldon/desdb/README.md

 ----

 A new patched version of cx_oracle and the oracle libraries for Mac OS X is available in the dependencies section (version 3).
+This version should work on 10.8

 Connection Class
 ------------------